Play (Belgian TV channel): History

+Early years

 The channel began broadcasting on 1 February 1995 under the name VT4.
 The channel initially had no Belgian broadcasting license and was transmitted via London (actually from NTL's transmission station at Brookmans Park in Hertfordshire).
 There was initially mass refusal from the Flemish authorities, considering that VTM gained an 18-year monopoly for advertising.
 In reaction, Minister of Culture Hugo Weckx initially banned the broadcast of VT4 on Belgian cable in January 1995, under the grounds that, although the channel was licensed in Europe, it should be under the protection of the Flemish legislation.
 In the same month, the European Commission filed suit against the Belgian government, by dishonoring the cross-border directive imposed by the Directive.
 The issue over whether or not cable operators should add VT4 led to numerous other lawsuits, among them one by Turner regarding the carriage of Cartoon Network/TNT and CNN.

 VT4, however, was allowed to broadcast after the European Commission responded to VT4's complaint in June 1995.
 That month, the European Commission warned Belgium that it had to dismantle VTM's commercial monopoly in two months, or face legal action.

 The channel launched one day after Ka2.
 Both channels competed against each other since the beginning and were initially catered to "unserved audiences".
 But like Ka2, the initial format failed as the Flemish market was not ready for non-mainstream networks, causing the channels to switch to primarily American imports on the cheap.
 In the summer of 1995, coinciding with the change, the channel hired John McCready (formerly of Television New Zealand) who achieved success in six months.
 Successes included The Jerry Springer Show (which in the summer of 1998 attracted VT4's largest audience share to date at the time) and erotic programming.
 During a three-day period comprising 9 to 11 May 1997, the channel aired the world's longest commercial, for Spaas candles, for a period of seven hours and twenty-two minutes, in the channel's overnight downtime period.

 Dirk Verhofstadt left VT4 in June 2001.